MathieuBuisson/PSCodeHealth/README.md

 The easiest and preferred way to install PSCodeHealth is via the [PowerShell Gallery](https://www.powershellgallery.com/).
 For more information, see the [PowerShell Gallery Getting Started](https://msdn.microsoft.com/en-us/powershell/gallery/psgallery/psgallery_gettingstarted) page.

-Run the following command to install PSCodeHealth and the 2 dependencies ([Pester](https://github.com/pester/Pester) and [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)) :
+Run the following command to install PSCodeHealth and its 2 dependencies ([Pester](https://github.com/pester/Pester) and [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)) :

 ```powershell